 Their GP can help them draw up a mental health care plan which allows them to access up to ten fully or partially paid therapy sessions subsidised by the government.

 Dr Gillian says while telehealth is not a complete substitute for physical consultations, it is amazing what you can achieve over the phone with some video elements from a distance.

 We were always taught at medical school that ninety per cent of a consultation is actually taking a really good history and only ten per cent is physical examination anyway.

 Nonetheless, Dr Stoupas suggests seeing a general practitioner near you even if you are only accessing a telehealth consultation.

 Medical clinics across Australia are following strict social distancing and hygiene guidelines to reduce the risks of infection from coronavirus.

 With more outbreaks likely to occur, Dr Singleton urges patients not to put off their medical appointments due to fear of contracting SARS-CoV-2.

 There are things that you can put off for a little bit but if you put them off for too long, it can be a major problem.

 People in Australia must stay at least 1.5 metres away from others.
 Check your state’s restrictions on gathering limits.

-If you are experiencing cold or flu symptoms, stay home and arrange a test by calling your doctor or contact the Coronavirus Health Information Hotline on 1800 020 080.
+If you believe you may have contracted the virus, call your doctor (don’t visit) or contact the national Coronavirus Health Information Hotline on 1800 020 080.